-- The school will comply with the LSCB procedures for managing allegations and concerns about adults that work or volunteer with children in all circumstances. - These procedures should be used in any case in which it is alleged that a member of staff (including supply staff), governor, visiting professional or volunteer has: - o behaved in a way that has harmed a child or may have harmed a child - \circ possibly committed a criminal offence against or related to a child; or - behaved in a way that indicates s/he may pose a risk of harm to children - \circ behaved in a way that indicates they may not be suitable to work with children. - We will consult with the LADO when an allegation is made against a member of staff to agree how to progress this. - Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in school to abuse or mistreat children. - All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately. - Allegations or concerns about colleagues and visitors must be reported directly to the Head Teacher/Principal unless the concern relates to Head Teacher/Principal.
-If the concern relates to the Head Teacher/Principal, it must be reported immediately to the Chair of Governors.
-Alternatively, concerns can be reported directly to the Local Authority Designated Officer (LADO) in Children's Social Care, who will liaise with the Chair of Governors and they will decide on any action required. - If the Head Teacher/Principal is not available, the member of staff should report their concerns to the most senior member of staff available who will make contact with the LADO and discuss the concerns. - Contact with the LADO should happen at the earliest possible opportunity and within 1 working day.
+- The school will comply with the CBSCP procedures for managing allegations and concerns about adults that work or volunteer with children in all circumstances. - These procedures should be used in any case in which it is alleged that a member of staff (including supply staff), governor, visiting professional or volunteer has: - o behaved in a way that has harmed a child or may have harmed a child - o possibly committed a criminal offence against or related to a child; or - o behaved in a way that indicates s/he may pose a risk of harm to children - o behaved in a way that indicates they may not be suitable to work with children. - We will consult with the LADO when an allegation is made against a member of staff to agree how to progress this. - Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in school to abuse or mistreat children. - All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately. - Allegations or concerns about colleagues and visitors must be reported directly to the Headteacher unless the concern relates to Headteacher.
+If the concern relates to the Headteacher, it must be reported immediately to the Chair of Governors.
+Alternatively, concerns can be reported directly to the Local

+Authority Designated Officer (LADO) in Children's Social Care, who will liaise with the Chair of Governors and they will decide on any action required.

+- If the Headteacher is not available, the member of staff should report their concerns to the most senior member of staff available who will make contact with the LADO and discuss the concerns. - We will follow our safeguarding policies and procedure in the event of an allegation regarding an "incident that happened when an individual or an organisation was using their school premises for the purposes of running activities for children."
+This includes events such as community groups, sports associations, and more. - Contact with the LADO should happen at the earliest possible opportunity and within 1 working day.